10 Digital Marketing Trends Sure to Succeed in 2017

 2016 saw some exciting changes in the digital landscape, including Google’s Mobile First Indexing, the Penguin 4.0 update, progress on AMP (Accelerated Mobile Pages), and the gain in popularity of immersive technologies.
 We anticipate continued focus on mobile and immersive experiences, as well as the resurgence of older marketing techniques for newer generations.
 Here are the 10 trends we expect to make an impact in 2017:

-- Augmented Reality– the resounding success of Pokémon Go has illustrated the potential for reaching consumers with augmented reality technology.
+- Augmented Reality – the resounding success of Pokémon Go has shown the potential for reaching consumers with augmented reality technology.
 At its peak popularity, the game produced $10 million in earnings in a single day.
-Digital media superimposed on the real world offers a unique new opportunity for businesses to reach and interact with their audience, and demonstrates huge potential for revenue.
+Digital media superimposed on the real world offers a unique new opportunity for businesses to reach and interact with their audience, and offers huge potential for revenue.

-- Immersive Experience– The freshness of increasingly popular immersive technologies like Augmented Reality (AR) mentioned above, and Virtual Reality (VR) offer new opportunities for digital marketing that is different and exciting.
-Consumers want to move beyond the screen for more intimate, immersive experiences, and you can use this to deliver your message to users in a way popup ads and banners just can't do.
+- Immersive Experience – The freshness of increasingly popular immersive technologies like Augmented Reality (AR) mentioned above, and Virtual Reality (VR) offer new opportunities for digital marketing that is different and exciting.
+Consumers want to move beyond the screen for more intimate, immersive experiences, and you can use this to deliver your message to users in a way popup ads and banners just won’t.

 - Dense Content – Content developers will have to be even more to the point in 2017 as readers become less willing to read long articles or watch lengthy videos.
 You will have to say more with less to keep your audience’s attention and deliver your message.
 TL;DR – Less is More.